mojienjoyment/very-simple-calc/README.md

 # very-simple-calc
-very very simple calculator in java :) get two numbers and give you aum of them!
+very very simple calculator in java :) get two numbers and give you sum of them!